Training retrievers – best bumper/dummy to use

 Do my dog training bumpers/dummies need scent?

 There are many products on the market today that have been designed to work with or require scent.
-I, personally, have found no reason or need to scent my bumpers, dead fowl, or dead bird trainers.
+I, personally, have never found a need to scent my bumpers, dead fowl, or dead bird trainers.
 A dog’s nose is an amazing thing.
 They can smell the bumpers or trainers just fine without additional scent.
 And when I need them to learn a duck or pheasant scent, I use a duck or pheasant.

-How many bumpers do I need to train my retriever?
+How many dummies do I need to train my retriever?

-As for me, I believe you can never have too many bumpers.
+As for me, I believe you can never have too many bumpers/dummies.
 But this question really depends on how far you intend to take your retriever in training.
-An amateur trainer, just starting out with one or two dogs can probably get by with six to a dozen.
+An amateur trainer, just starting out with one or two dogs can probably get by with six to twelve dummies.
 But if you plan to continue to advance your retriever in his or her training, you will likely need far more.
 Handling drills can get very tiresome if you constantly need to be replenishing your piles with a few bumpers.

 Bumpers or dummies are one of those things you can continue to accumulate over time.